Crossroadsman/ServerAdmin/SecuringServer.md

 Fail2ban scans log files (which contain interesting information, especially about failed logins) and bans IP addresses that show malicious signs (e.g., multiple password failures, exploit-seeking behaviour, etc.).

+By default, it only scans `/var/log/auth.log` (i.e., ssh).

-It is then used (typically) to update firewall rules to reject those IP addresses (and email the system administrator)<sup>[1](#footnote01)</sup>.
+It is then used (typically) to update firewall rules to reject those IP addresses (and optionally email the system administrator)<sup>[1](#footnote01)</sup>.